Museum of American Heritage

 The Museum of American Heritage (MOAH) is a museum in Palo Alto, California.
 It is dedicated to the preservation and display of electrical and mechanical technology and inventions from the 1750s through the 1950s.
 The museum has a large collection of artifacts that are generally not accessible to the public.
 Selections from the collection are displayed in a historic house at 351 Homer Ave, Palo Alto, California.
-MOAH is a 501 (c) (3) non profit organization and a member of the American Alliance of Museums.
+MOAH is a 501 (c)(3) non profit organization and a member of the American Alliance of Museums.

 History

 The Museum of American Heritage was originally opened to the public on September 20, 1990.
-Prior to that it was the private collection of Frank Livermore (1919-2000).
-The museum was originally located at 275 Alma St., Palo Alto (9/1990 through 11/1994).
+Prior to that it was the private collection of Frank Livermore (1919–2000).
+The museum was originally located at 275 Alma Street in Palo Alto (from September 1990 through November 1994).
 From 1995 through 1998 the museum occupied a former BMW dealership at 3401 El Camino Real in Palo Alto.
-The current location on Homer Ave., in Palo Alto, was opened to the public in 1998.
+The current location on Homer Avenue was opened to the public in 1998.

 At the time of his death, the Livermore Collection of consisted of approximately 1,000 artifacts.
-A trust was established by Frank Livermore to preserve and display this collection to the public.
+A trust was established to preserve and display this collection to the public.
 As of 2021, the MOAH collection has over 8,000 accessioned artifacts.